-SNAP E&T can be administratively complex and requires both financial and programmatic capacity on the part of the service provider.
-We encourage you to read the SNAP E&T Application Guidelines and the RI SNAP E&T Handbook, and particularly to talk to staff at LISC to better understand how the program works.
+RI SNAP E&T can be administratively complex and requires both financial and programmatic capacity on the part of the service provider.
+Please contact LISC to discuss your program and to schedule a time to meet.
+The RI SNAP E&T Handbook will be available by October 31, 2019.

 - Must be a 501(c)3 in good standing, a Rhode Island trade association, college, State agency, or local workforce investment board

 - Provide comprehensive employment and training services

 - Have funds to cover 100% of the costs to deliver the proposed RI SNAP E&T services and certify that funds are non-federal to the source and unmatched

 - Be able to demonstrate sufficient organizational capacity (financially and programmatically) to operate a program that meets both state and federal requirements